 Lake Minnetonka LRT Regional Trail

 The Lake Minnetonka LRT Regional Trail stretches over 15 miles between Hopkins and Carver Park Reserve, offering scenic views of Lake Minnetonka along the way.
 This aggregate trail passes through the communities of Minnetonka, Deephaven, Greenwood, Excelsior, Shorewood, and Victoria.
 For more ambitious trail users, pack a tent and enjoy an evening under the stars while camping at Carver Park Reserve.
 No car required!

 15.92 miles | Aggregate

 Interactive Map of Lake Minnetonka LRT Regional Trail

 Love biking and camping?
 Try bike camping at Lake Auburn Campground!
-The drop-in bike campsite can be accessed from Lake Minnetonka LRT Regional Trail.
+The bike campsite can be accessed from Lake Minnetonka LRT Regional Trail.
 Amenities include a commons area with a fire ring, picnic tables, bike rack and all the other nearby facilities of Carver Park Reserve.